Farmers Flooded House Dog Diving Competition

 Casey DePalma is a Senior Manager on the Unilever Media team handling digital engagement and public relations.
 She oversees the strategic development and execution of PR and social content strategies for Unilever's men's, foods and refreshment brands including Axe, Dove Men+Care, Magnum Ice Cream, Hellmann's, and Degree among others.
 Casey has been a driving force behind the strategy to introduce and build Unilever brands as more than just utilitarian products, but rather as lifestyle brands connected to passion points like fashion, music and comedy, sparking passionate conversations and recommendations online and offline.
 Casey received a Master of Arts degree in Integrated Marketing Communications from Emerson College and a BS in Marketing from Boston College.
 She lives in New Jersey with her husband and two children.

-Caroline is the firm’s chief creative and community officer responsible to maximize our signature g4 community model to deliver Golin’s ambition: brave, relevant work worthy of awe and action.
-With 20 years of experience delivering creative campaigns for clients including Clif Bar, Humana, Unilever and Mattel among many others, she brings together all four specialties – explorers, creators, connectors and catalysts – to work as one seamless function that combines unique strengths from each group to produce brilliant, award-winning work.
-Caroline also leads innovation at Golin within each g4 community producing best in class product offerings that drive towards the most relevant work: The Bridge, Bright Collective, Relevance Roadmap, Brand Voice, Delta Set and Relevance Fingerprint.
+Responsible for maximizing Golin’s signature g4 model to deliver Golin’s ambition: brave, relevant work worthy of awe and action.
+With 20 years’ experience delivering creative campaigns for clients including Clif Bar, Humana, Unilever and Mattel among others, Caroline brings together four specialties – explorers, creators, connectors and catalysts – as one seamless function combining unique strengths from each group to produce brilliant, award-winning work.
+Caroline also leads innovation at Golin producing best-in-class product offerings that drive towards the most relevant work: The Bridge, Bright Collective, Relevance Roadmap and Relevance Fingerprint.

-Marilyn Fancher, Chief Creative Officer of APCO Worldwide, is a well-known creative strategist and director of high-profile brand positioning and strategic communications platforms for clients around the world.
-Ms. Fancher is the founder of APCO’s global creative and digital practice, with staff in Washington, D.C., New York, Raleigh, Seattle, London, Berlin, Paris and Dubai.
-Ms. Fancher is an expert storyteller and author of compelling positioning and cross-platform campaign narratives.
-She leads campaigns on behalf of Fortune 500 brands, non-profits, governments and associations.
-Ms. Fancher has won more than 200 awards for writing, directing, and integrated creative campaigns
+Marilyn Fancher, Chief Creative Officer of true brand story, is an experienced strategist and director of high-profile brand positioning and strategic communications platforms for clients around the world.
+From 1995-2016, Ms. Fancher served as Chief Creative Officer of APCO Worldwide, a global strategic communications and public affairs agency.
+Ms. Fancher is an expert storyteller, film producer, and author of compelling brand narratives.
+She leads campaigns on behalf of Fortune 500 companies, associations, foundations, non-profits and governments.
+Ms. Fancher has won more than 200 awards for writing, directing, and leading innovative campaigns.